ptaiga/organizer/README.md

  - [ ] Variable for auto-naming of repeated tasks
  - [ ] In Week folder separate tasks for tomorrow
  - [ ] Task assigment date in addition to the deadline
+ - [ ] Optimize date visualization:
- - [ ] Optimize date visualization (weekday for tasks in current week, hide year for current year tasks, by default 20:59 -> 20:00 (for reduce text))
+   - [ ] weekday for tasks in current week
+   - [ ] hide year for current year tasks
+   - [ ] by default 20:59 -> 20:00 (for reduce text)
+ - [ ] Tomorrow tasks in Today with hide/show button
+ - [ ] Categorize task in Week by day of week (consider repeating tasks)

 **Profile**:
  - [ ] Checkbox in profile to subscribe/unsubscribe today notification